joergkrause/nyaf/docs/md/docs/store/example.md

 };
 ```

-Also, some reducers doing the hard work:
+Also, some reducers doing the hard work (*DatabaseService* is an example service proxy not shown here; see the full example code on Github in the examples path):

 ```ts
 import { ALL, ADD, REMOVE, EDIT, SAVE } from '../actions/archive.actions';